HomeMy WebLinkAboutREPORT Strategic Plan Progress 20261

 Implement the enforcement process for customers who do not comply with water

-administrative regulations.Reuben Bergsten 10%Staff developed an enforcement process and Attorney Kramer identified a draft/conceptual idea of required Municipal
+administrative regulations.Reuben Bergsten 20%Staff developed an enforcement process and Attorney Kramer identified a draft/conceptual idea of required Municipal

 Initiate construction of the Mall Road Looping project.
-(2025 CARRYOVER)Reuben Bergsten 90%Paused late 2025 to mitigate financial risk of the Current Liability tied to the Prospect Mountain project.
+(2025 CARRYOVER)Reuben Bergsten 90%The Town paused the initiation of this project in late 2025 to mitigate financial risk of the Current Liability tied to the

-Replace the structurally deficient Performance Park bridge.David Greear 20%Construction started in mid February with completion anticipated by June 2026
+Replace the structurally deficient Performance Park bridge.David Greear 25%Construction started in mid February with completion anticipated by June 2026

 Complete at least one neighborhood stormwater CIP project from the list included in the

-Identify funding options for a low-cost Trailblazer program.Reuben Bergsten 10%Looking for a funding source to cover the cost of new service installs, $600 to 700 each.
+Identify funding options for a low-cost Trailblazer program.Reuben Bergsten 20%Looking for a funding source to cover the cost of new service installs, $600 to 700 each.

 Complete construction of Trailblazer Broadband system for customers in the electric